Inter-regional correlation estimators for functional magnetic resonance imaging: Materials and Methods

-In order to increase the signal-to-noise ratio, classical methods in fMRI or EEG use to average or convolve with Gaussian kernel the signal in space.
-The aggregated correlation estimator corresponds to the classic estimator considered for example in \cite{achard.2006.1} by taking the correlation between the aggregated variables corresponding to a pair of given groups:
+In order to increase the signal-to-noise ratio, \jf{the most standard method in fMRI is to} average (or sometimes convolve with a Gaussian kernel) the signal in space (in each region of interest).
+The aggregated correlation estimator corresponds to the standard estimator (see Section \ref{intro}) considered for example in \cite{achard.2006.1}, \cite{Bolt2017CA} or \cite{Akitoshi2021CA}: \jf{